 - Under What is the next action? click Add Metadata.

-- Under What file do you want to apply a metadata template to? click the down arrow and select the file.
+- Under What file or folder do you want to apply metadata to? click the down arrow and select the file.

-- This adds the template to the file you’ve just specified.
+- This adds the template to the file or folder you’ve just specified.

 - Click the template you want.